Armitage Bridge has signed promising dual Passport holding batter, Bevan Coveley, for their 2020 Drakes Huddersfield League campaign.

 Coveley signs with the Bridge

-The exciting batsman, who is also a dynamic fielder and handy off-spinner, has recently signed with Drakes Huddersfield League club Armitage Bridge, where he hopes to impress.
+The exciting batter, who is also a dynamic fielder and handy off-spinner, has recently signed with Drakes Huddersfield League club Armitage Bridge, where he hopes to impress.

 He is also eager to get fully involved with coaching to continue the work he’s undertaken recently for coaching company Sporting Chance in South Africa.